gabo-di/AquaCrop.jl/README.md

 ## Citing

-If you use `AquaCrop.jl`, please cite this paper once it is published:
+If you use `AquaCrop.jl` in your scientific work, please cite the following paper once it is published:

 	Díaz Iturry, Matthies, Pe'er, Vedder (in prep) "AquaCrop.jl: A Process-Based Model of Crop Growth"